-- 14.9 Except where paragraphs 14.6 14.8 apply, we can only end your tenancy by getting a court order. - 14.10 Before we apply to the court for an order ending your tenancy we must give you a preliminary notice (sometimes called a notice of seeking possession or a notice of proceedings for possession).
-The notice will explain why we want to end your tenancy and what rights you have. - 14.11 We may then apply to the court for an order ending your tenancy. - If you are an introductory or demoted tenant, you are at much higher risk of eviction.
-The court must make an order ending your tenancy if the judge is satisfied that we have followed the right procedure.
+- 14.9 Except where paragraphs 14.6 14.8 apply, we can only end your tenancy by getting a court order and then enforcing our right to possession. - 14.10 Before we apply to the court for such an order we must give you a preliminary notice (sometimes called a notice of seeking possession or a notice of proceedings for possession).
+The notice will explain why we want to end your tenancy and what rights you have.

+14.11 We may then apply to the court.

+- If you are an introductory or demoted tenant, you are at much higher risk of eviction.
+The court must make an order if the judge is satisfied that we have followed the right procedure.
 In other words, the judge has no discretion to consider the overall merits of the case. - If you are a secure tenant, you have more rights when the case comes to court.
 The judge must not only be satisfied that we have followed the right procedure, but also that we have proved one of the grounds for taking action set out in legislation.
 In most cases the judge must also consider the overall merits and be satisfied that it is reasonable to make an order.
-Even if an order is made ending your tenancy, in some cases the judge may suspend eviction.
+And in some cases the judge may suspend eviction.
 This will normally be on condition, for example, that you make specified payments or keep to this agreement in the future. - 14.12 Paragraphs 12.4 12.5 explain how a demotion order can end a secure tenancy.
 But in that case it is replaced with a demoted tenancy and this agreement still applies.

-(D) BY AGREEMENT - SURRENDER
+(D) By agreement - surrender